NYC TV Mounting Insights

 • Use rubber isolation pads to stop resonance through shared walls.

-• Scan for conduit—many Midtown towers hide lines within one inch of the surface.
+• Scan for conduit before any work is attempted; many Midtown towers hide lines within one inch of the surface.

 Power, Devices & Final Checks